PURPOSE OF THIS POLICY

 Volunteer: An individual who is not an employee and who is providing a service to CSU without expectation of remuneration.

-Colorado State University (CSU) strives to provide a safe study, work, and living environment for its faculty, staff, volunteers and students.
+Colorado State University strives to provide a safe study, work, and living environment for its faculty, staff, volunteers and students.
 To support this environment and comply with applicable laws and regulations, CSU conducts background checks.
-The type of background check conducted varies by position and can include, but is not limited to, criminal (felony and misdemeanor) history, sex offender registry, motor vehicle history, financial history, and/or education verification.
-Background checks will be conducted when required by law or contract and when, in the discretion of the university, it is reasonable and prudent to do so.
+The type of background check conducted varies by position and can include, but is not limited to, criminal history, sex offender registry, motor vehicle history, financial history, and/or education verification.
+Background checks will also be conducted when required by law or contract and when, in the discretion of the University, it is reasonable and prudent to do so.